 You May Also Like: 13 Fast-Acting Facial Oils That Will Transform Your Skin

-The type of oil you
+The type of oil you choose is crucial.

 Not all oils are created equal, so it’s important to know which skin care concerns you want to tackle before going shopping.
 If your main goal is brightening, Rudu says lemon balm oil and licorice oil are two effective options.
 “Almond oil is also great because it absorbs well into the skin and is rich in vitamins A, D and E and is high in oleic and linoleic acids.